Clinical Nurse Specialists

 Direct nursing staff in the provision of patient care in a clinical practice setting, such as a hospital, hospice, clinic, or home.
 Ensure adherence to established clinical policies, protocols, regulations, and standards.

-Sample of reported job titles: Cardiology Clinical Nurse Specialist, Clinical Nurse Specialist, Critical Care Clinical Nurse Specialist, Emergency Clinical Nurse Specialist, ICU Clinical Nurse Specialist (Intensive Care Unit Clinical Nurse Specialist), Neuroscience Clinical Nurse Specialist, Pediatric Clinical Nurse Specialist, Psychiatric Adult Clinical Nurse Specialist, Trauma ICU Clinical Nurse Specialist (Trauma Intensive Care Unit Clinical Nurse Specialist)
+Sample of reported job titles: APN (Advanced Practice Nurse), Board Certified Clinical Nurse Specialist (CNS-BC), CNS (Clinical Nurse Specialist), Critical Care CNS (Critical Care Clinical Nurse Specialist), Emergency Clinical Nurse Specialist (Emergency CNS), ICU CNS (Intensive Care Unit Clinical Nurse Specialist), Neuroscience Clinical Nurse Specialist (Neuroscience CNS), Pediatric Clinical Nurse Specialist (Pediatric CNS), Psychiatric Adult Clinical Nurse Specialist (Psychiatric Adult CNS), Trauma ICU CNS (Trauma Intensive Care Unit Clinical Nurse Specialist)

 Occupation-Specific Information